loernwerk/loernwerk/README.md

 Alternatively, the imprint can be changed in the source files at `frontend/public/imprint.html`, after which the platform needs to be recompiled.

 ## Security warning - automatic file download
-The platform automatically downloads & served the required H5P libraries.
+The platform automatically downloads & serves the required H5P libraries.
 The libraries are downloaded upon server start, if they aren't found on the filesystem.
 This poses a possible security risk, if the H5P libraries contain malicious code, or the automatic download is redirected to malicious files.
 To avoid the automatic download and unpacking of the libraries, you can manually download the [H5P library](https://github.com/h5p/h5p-php-library/archive/1.24.0.zip) and [H5P editor library](https://github.com/h5p/h5p-editor-php-library/archive/1.24.1.zip) and place them in the `/h5p/core` and `/h5p/editor` directories respectively.